Red Hook, NY

 Frequently Asked Questions

-What is Red Hook's overall crime grade for 2026?
+What is Red Hook's overall crime grade?